uncovering joan didion's secrets

 photography Julian Wasser

-Didion fever is high.
-Which makes Tracy Daugherty's biography of Didion, The Last Love Song, out August 25th via St. Martin's Press, well-timed.
+Suffice it to say, Didion fever is at a high.
+Which makes Tracy Daugherty's biography of Didion, The Last Love Song, out August 25th from St. Martin's Press, well-timed.
 The book traces her life from her youth in Sacramento to her days at Vogue to her nights mingling among Hollywood elite.
-The book took five years to write but, according to Daugherty, was 40 years in the making.
+The book took five years to write but, according to Daugherty, was forty years in the making.

 What was your relationship to Didion's work initially?
 Did things change as you started researching the biography?

-I think I was in college back in the late 70s when I first read her work.
-New Journalism hadn't hit big yet -- people weren't thinking about it as much those days, so coming across her work was a real revelation, that non-fiction could be just as literary and could be seen as art.
+I think I was in college back in the late 70s when I first read her.
+New journalism hadn't hit big yet--people weren't thinking about it as much those days, so coming across her work was a real revelation, that nonfiction could be just as literary and could be seen as art.
 The White Album was the first piece I read and I was amazed at how she could stick herself in the story in a personal way and get away with that.
 The fragmented style, the rhythm, the timing were all important to me as a young writer.
 When I started the biography I didn't change my mind about her.
 I continued to have even more respect for her and how intrepid she was throughout her career.

 Was there anything about her that was revealed to you as you researched?

 She worked as a staff writer Vogue, and she's been featured in Gap and Céline ads.
-How would you describe her relationship with fashion throughout the years?
+How would you describe her relationship with fashion through the years?

 She's written about what she learned as a young writer sitting in on fashion photo shoots.
 She saw people like Irving Penn that were there to create an artificial scene.
 He would try to arrange a fashion shoot in a certain way.
 He was in control of it.
 That was an important lesson to her as a writer.
 You're creating an artificial thing when you write.
 You're deciding how to arrange the material.
 I think she learned a lot from the visual side of things.